Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you

-If you decide to drive from Dublin yourself, know that you can easily hit all the attractions on this list if you start your day early in the morning (around 7 – 8 AM) and you’re the type of traveler that likes to visit at a faster pace.
+If you decide to drive from Dublin yourself, know that you can easily hit all the attractions on this list if you start your day early in the morning (around 7 – 8 AM) and you’re the type of traveler who likes to visit at a faster pace.

 01. Giant’s Causeway

 Giant’s Causeway is by far one of the most visited and beautiful places in Northern Ireland.
 The area boasts many interlocking basalt columns usually of hexagonal shape, which appeared as a result of an old volcanic eruption.

-According to a popular legend, the columns are the remains of a causeway made by the Irish giant Fionn Mac Cumhaill (Finn MacCool) to meet his Scottish arch-enemy Benandonner, which previously challenged him to a fight.
+According to a popular legend, the columns are the remains of a causeway made by the Irish giant Fionn Mac Cumhaill (Finn MacCool) to meet his Scottish arch-enemy Benandonner, who previously challenged him to a fight.

 There are 2 alternative endings to the tale: in one the Irish giant defeats his Scottish counterpart and in the other, he flees back home after realizing that his foe is way bigger than him.
 As Benandonner gives chase, Fionn turns for help from his wife who disguises him as a baby.

 When the Scottish giant arrives, he sees the huge ‘baby’ and guesses that his father must be a giant among giants, therefore he quickly runs back to Scotland in fright.
 While doing so he also destroys the causeway to make sure Fionn can’t pursue him.